mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

             to direct modification of
             games](#use-of-evolving-language-and-practices-in-informal-feedback-to-direct-modification-of-games)
-        -   [Developing a language for the intangible - Evolving concepts of Game Challenge and Game Feel - PERHAPS MOVE TO LAST SECTION / PERSONAL](#developing-a-language-for-the-intangible---evolving-concepts-of-game-challenge-and-game-feel---perhaps-move-to-last-section-personal)
+        -   [Developing a language for the intangible - Evolving concepts of Game Challenge and Game
+            Feel -](#developing-a-language-for-the-intangible---evolving-concepts-of-game-challenge-and-game-feel--)
         -   [Other examples of emerging concepts / practices](#other-examples-of-emerging-concepts-practices)
     -   [GDPs propagation through peer activity leading from